c135792468/WhatsWrong/README.md

   - parse_symptoms.txt: this was a script written to parse the json of symptoms from infermedica. we used this script to generate an       sql file to populate our database

 backend/sql
-  -create_schema.txt: contains sql code to create the schema for our database -create_condition_data.txt: contains sql code to create the table condition_data -create_symptom_data.txt: contains sql code to create the symptom_data table -insert_into_condition_data.txt: contains sqlcode to populate condition_data -insert_into_symptom_data.txt: contains sql code to populate symptom_data -update_physicians_condition_data.txt: contains sql code to update the physicians column in condition_data
+  - create_schema.txt: contains sql code to create the schema for our database
+  - create_condition_data.txt: contains sql code to create the table condition_data
+  - create_symptom_data.txt: contains sql code to create the symptom_data table
+  - insert_into_condition_data.txt: contains sqlcode to populate condition_data
+  - insert_into_symptom_data.txt: contains sql code to populate symptom_data
+  - update_physicians_condition_data.txt: contains sql code to update the physicians column in condition_data

 backend/server
-  -app.py: this is the code used on our server. this code contains the four main functions used in our app. those functions are search,   simpsearch, diagnosis, and dict.
+  - app.py: this is the code used on our server. this code contains the four main functions used in our app. those functions are search,   simpsearch, diagnosis, and dict.

 backend/local
-  -app.py: this is code that can be run locally, if someone wants to run our api on their machine. this code contains the same 4 functions on our server api.
+  - app.py: this is code that can be run locally, if someone wants to run our api on their machine. this code contains the same 4 functions on our server api.

 ### Android